 You can also use J mounts; these were common with satellite TV antennas.
 Or a chimney strap.
 Just remember to keep the force of the wind in mind.
 A bigger antenna means more wind resistance.

-What if you don’t want a permanent antenna install or HOA covenants that prohibit antennas?
+What if you don’t want a permanent antenna installation or if HOA covenants prohibit antennas?

 This is a tough situation, but hams are resourceful, and there may be a solution for you.

-Mag-mounted antenna on a steel pizza or sheet baking sheet.
+Mount a mag-mounted antenna on a steel pizza or baking sheet.

 N9TAX/Slim Jim antenna in a window or tree.